Daio-io/daio.io/README.md

 # Daio.Io

-Built with io.js using Koa.js, Mongoose, Handlebars and Semantic UI.
+Built with node 4.x.x and ES6 using Koa.js, Mongoose, Handlebars and Semantic UI.

 Now deployed to [Daio.IO](http://www.daio.io) but still in progress